justinthelaw/arm-assembler/README.md

 ```
 ## Disclaimer

-The current program cannot perform machine code to ARM assembly instruction conversion (disassembly), and therefore the `-m --machine-code <string>` options are stubs and will only echo the user-input option.
+The current program cannot perform machine code to ARM assembly instruction conversion (disassembly) yet; therefore, the `-m --machine-code <string>` options are stubs and will only echo the user-input option.